mckinsey/vizro/vizro-core/docs/pages/user-guides/data.md

 ### Configure cache

 By default, each time the dashboard is refreshed a dynamic data function executes again.
-In fact, if there are multiple graphs on the same page using the same dynamic data source then the loading function executes _multiple_ times, once for each graph on the page.
-Hence, if loading your data is a slow operation, your dashboard performance may suffer.
+Data loading is batched so that a dynamic data function that supplies multiple graphs on the same page will only execute _once_ on page refresh.
+Even with this batching, if loading your data once is still a slow operation, your dashboard performance may suffer.

 The Vizro data manager has a server-side caching mechanism to help solve this.
 Vizro's cache uses [Flask-Caching](https://flask-caching.readthedocs.io/en/latest/), which supports a number of possible cache backends and [configuration options](https://flask-caching.readthedocs.io/en/latest/#configuring-flask-caching).
 By default, the cache is turned off.